Accessibility & WCAG Compliance — Industry Regulations

 Key Points for ISO 27001 & ISMS Implementation

-- ISO 27001 is a certification, not an attestation like SOC 2 — an accredited auditor verifies your Information Security Management System (ISMS) against a defined standard
+- ISO 27001 is a certification, not an attestation like SOC 2.
+An accredited auditor verifies your Information Security Management System (ISMS) against a defined standard

 - The 2022 revision reorganized Annex A from 114 controls in 14 domains down to 93 controls in 4 themes: Organizational, People, Physical, and Technological

-- You do not implement all 93 controls — the Statement of Applicability documents which controls apply to your organization and why any are excluded
+- You do not implement all 93 controls.
+The Statement of Applicability documents which controls apply to your organization and why any are excluded

 - Certification requires two audit stages: Stage 1 reviews your documentation, Stage 2 tests whether you actually do what the docs say

-- Surveillance audits happen annually; full recertification every three years — this is not a one-and-done effort
+- Surveillance audits happen annually; full recertification every three years.
+This is not a one-and-done effort

 Common Mistakes with ISO 27001 & ISMS Implementation

-- Writing an ISMS that describes how you want to operate rather than how you actually operate — auditors test reality, not aspirations
+- Writing an ISMS that describes how you want to operate rather than how you actually operate.
+Auditors test reality, not aspirations

-- Trying to implement all 93 Annex A controls regardless of relevance — the standard explicitly expects you to exclude controls that do not apply
+- Trying to implement all 93 Annex A controls regardless of relevance.
+The standard explicitly expects you to exclude controls that do not apply

 - Treating the risk assessment as a paperwork exercise rather than using it to drive actual security investment decisions

-- Underestimating the time between Stage 1 and Stage 2 — most organizations need 2-3 months to close gaps identified in the documentation review
+- Underestimating the time between Stage 1 and Stage 2.
+Most organizations need 2-3 months to close gaps identified in the documentation review

 Related to ISO 27001 & ISMS Implementation